SherryKennedy/ETL-CO2_vs_Gas_Prices/README.md

 * After transforming the data, we saved the [cleaned CSV files](https://github.com/SherryKennedy/ETL-Project/tree/main/Data) to prepare for the loading onto our Data Base.

 ### [Loading Data into MongoDB](https://github.com/SherryKennedy/ETL-Project/blob/main/Data_to_Mongo.ipynb)
-* We connected to the localhost
+* We connected to the localhost.
-* We created a collection for each set of data
+* We created a collection for each set of data.
-* We then loaded the CSV files onto MongoDB in json format
+* We then loaded the CSV files onto MongoDB in json format.

 ### [Queries](https://github.com/SherryKennedy/ETL-Project/blob/main/Data_to_Mongo.ipynb)
 * We extracted the data from MongoDB as a DataFrame.